What Is Champagne? We Answer All of Your Questions About Bubbly

 Sparkling wine comes from just about everywhere in the winemaking world.
 While many are made in the same way as Champagne, some sparkling wines get their fizz from other less time-consuming and less expensive methods.

 It all depends on what you prefer!
 For special occasions, you can’t go wrong with a bottle of Champagne.
 But if you’d like to sip a flute of fizz on the regular, sparkling wine is your best friend.
-If you have champagne tastes on a beer budget, fear not.
+If you have Champagne tastes on a beer budget, fear not.
 You can still get your fix of bubbly courtesy of other excellent but more affordable sparkling wine regions.
-Value sparkling wines like cava, cremant or prosecco are fantastic bases for cocktails or as a secret ingredient in dessert recipes.
+Value sparkling wines like cava, cremant or Prosecco are fantastic bases for cocktails or as a secret ingredient in dessert recipes.
+Learn how to make prosecco grapes with vodka.

 If you’re whipping up a dessert that calls for a splash of bubbly, don’t use Champagne—it’s too expensive!
 Stick to budget-friendly bottles and you’ll never go wrong.